roseinapuddle/swift-classVSstruct-reading-swift-intro-000/README.md

 Does this code work?
 Why or why not?

+No.  You are trying to change a property of a struct, which is immutable.

 ### Question 8

 Can you fix the `BankAccount` struct so it _does_ work?

+Yes.

+mutating func withdraw

 ### Question 9